Book of Jubilees: Manuscripts

-Origins
+Origins and date

-Robert Henry Charles (1855–1931) became the first biblical scholar to propose an origin for Jubilees.
-Charles suggested that the author of Jubilees may have been a Pharisee and that Jubilees was the product of the midrash which had already been worked on in the Tanakh/Old Testament Books of Chronicles.
+R. H. Charles (1855–1931) became the first Biblical scholar to propose an origin for Jubilees.
+Charles suggested that the author of Jubilees may have been a Pharisee and that Jubilees was the product of the midrashim that had already been worked on in the Books of Chronicles.
 With the discovery of the Dead Sea Scrolls at Qumran in 1947, Charles' Pharisaic hypothesis of the origin of Jubilees has been almost completely abandoned.

-The dating of Jubilees has been problematic for biblical scholars.
-While the oldest extant copies of Jubilees can be assigned on the basis of the handwriting to about 100 BC, there is much evidence to suggest Jubilees was written prior to this date.
+The dating of Jubilees has been problematic for Biblical scholars.
+While the oldest extant copies of Jubilees can be assigned based on the handwriting to about 100 BCE, there is much evidence to suggest Jubilees was written before this date.
 Jubilees could not have been written very long prior.
-Jubilees at 4:17-25 records that Enoch "saw in a vision what has happened and what will occur", and the book contains many points of information otherwise found earliest in the Enochian "Animal Apocalypse" (1 Enoch chapters 83-90), such as Enoch's wife being Edna.
-The Animal Apocalypse claims to predict the Maccabean Revolt (which occurred 167-160 BC) and is commonly dated to that time.
+Jubilees at 4:17–25 records that Enoch "saw in a vision what has happened and what will occur", and the book contains many points of information otherwise found earliest in the Animal Apocalypse in 1 Enoch, such as Enoch's wife being Edna.
+The Animal Apocalypse claims to predict the Maccabean Revolt, which occurred 167–160 BCE, and is commonly dated to that time.
 The direction of dependence has been controversial, but the consensus since 2008 has been that the Animal Apocalypse came first and Jubilees after.

-As a result, general reference works such as the Oxford Annotated Bible and the Mercer Bible Dictionary conclude the work can be dated to 160–150 BC.
+As a result, general reference works such as the Oxford Annotated Bible and the Mercer Dictionary of the Bible conclude the work can be dated to 160–150 BCE.

-Subsequent use

-The Hasmoneans adopted Jubilees immediately, and it became a source for the Aramaic Levi Document.
-Jubilees remained a point of reference for priestly circles (although they disputed its calendric proposal), and the Temple Scroll and "Epistle of Enoch" (1 Enoch 91:1–10, 92:3–93:10, 91:11–92:2, 93:11–105:3) are based on Jubilees.
-It is the source for certain of the Testaments of the Twelve Patriarchs, for instance that of Reuben.

-There is no official record of it in Pharisaic or Rabbinic sources.
-It was among several books that the Sanhedrin left out when the Bible was canonized.
-Sub rosa, many of the traditions which Jubilees had novelly included are echoed in later Jewish sources, in particular in the 12th century Midrash Tadshe which contains multiple similarities to Jubilees.
-The sole exception within Judaism, the Beta Israel Jews formerly of Ethiopia, regard the Ge'ez text as canonical.